Nicotine side effects guide – Duration & addiction risk

 Nicotine is a highly addictive drug.
 You can suffer from cigarette addiction otherwise known as smoking addiction, or you can suffer from vaping addiction.
 Of course any product that contains nicotine will be addictive, including nicotine patches and gum, inhalators, lozenges, mouth sprays, nose sprays, chewing tobacco (or dip), and snus (otherwise known as nicotine pouches).

-Addiction is the term commonly applied to maladaptive drug seeking behaviour, often taken despite knowledge of negative health consequences5.
+Addiction is the term commonly applied to maladaptive drug seeking behavior, often taken despite knowledge of negative health consequences5.
 The World Health Organisation (WHO) states that nicotine meets the established criteria for a drug that produces addiction, specifically, dependence and withdrawal.

 Nicotine dependence is an anomaly.
 Although the phrase is commonly used by doctors and academics it is a statement of fact that no-one is dependent on nicotine.
 No-one needs nicotine in order to function properly.
 The fact is that nicotine makes addicts FEEL dependent on it.
 This is a very different state of affairs to BEING dependent on it.